List of jazz violinists

 This is a list of jazz violinists who have become notable.
 Jazz violin is the use of the violin or electric violin to improvise solo lines.
 The earliest references to jazz performance using the violin as a solo instrument was during the first decades of the 20th century.
 Early jazz violinists included Eddie South, who played violin with Jimmy Wade's Dixielanders in Chicago; Stuff Smith; Claude "Fiddler" Williams, who played with Andy Kirk and his Twelve Clouds of Joy.
 Joe Venuti was best known for his work with guitarist Eddie Lang during the 1920s.
 Georgie Stoll was a jazz violinist who became an orchestra leader and film music director.

 Since that time there have been many superb improvising violinists including Noel Pointer, Stéphane Grappelli, and Jean-Luc Ponty.
-While not primarily jazz violinists, Darol Anger, Adam Taubitz and Mark O'Connor have spent significant parts of their careers playing jazz, while emerging artists like Scott Tixier and Jeremy Kittel have devoted themselves almost exclusively to jazz both modern and traditional.
+While not primarily jazz violinists, Darol Anger, Adam Taubitz and Mark O'Connor have spent significant parts of their careers playing jazz, while emerging artists Scott Tixier and Jeremy Kittel have devoted themselves almost exclusively to jazz both modern and traditional.
 Violins also appear in string ensembles or big bands supplying orchestral backgrounds to many jazz recordings.
 Lately, extensive academic research on jazz violin has been conducted and published.